• Skip to primary navigation

 Can be prepped or frozen ahead ✅

 What more could you ask for?
-Pepper steak over rice is super simple to pull together and meets every qualification for the BEST weeknight meal.
+Pepper steak is super simple to pull together and meets every qualification for the BEST weeknight meal.
 Serve it alongside a bowl of white or brown rice and you’re good to go!
 Or cauliflower rice for a lower carb option.

 This easy Pepper Steak recipe has a well known story in our family.
 As a kid, my dad would often explore the desert near his house.
 One day while exploring his mom and him stumbled across an old Great American recipe card for Spicy Pepper Steak.
 Back in that time the grocery store only sold red bell pepper and green bell pepper.
 Now we get the full rainbow!